-- 1. Many denominational employees find it necessary to travel by automobile when meeting school appointments.
-It is the responsibility of such employees to maintain an automobile that is available as needed for school business. - 2.
-Certain employees may be eligible for automobile insurance assistance if their annual automobile insurance expense exceeds a specified deduction.
+- 1. Statement of Philosophy-Most employees need and have an automobile for personal use including travel to and from work. - 2.
+Insurance Assistance-Certain employees may be eligible for automobile insurance assistance if their annual automobile insurance expense exceeds a specified deduction.
 (See §3515.) - 3.
-Conferences may use the flat travel budget plan to cover the travel expenses of their office staff and pastors.
+Flat Travel Budgets-Conferences may use the flat travel budget plan to cover the travel expenses of their office staff and pastors.
 The amount of the flat travel budget shall be reviewed annually.
 Such employees shall be encouraged to report daily business mileage on their monthly expense reports. - 4.
-Mileage reimbursement is granted to cover the additional automobile expense that employees incur because they are requested to use their automobiles for school business. - a.
-The maximum mileage rate paid to employees will be approved by the North American Division Committee (NADCOM) annually. - b.
-The maximum mileage rate for nonemployees who do not receive insurance assistance and stipend workers shall not exceed the mileage rate allowed by the Internal Revenue Service. - c.
-No other assistance shall be given for automobile expenses unless specifically authorized by NADCOM.
+Mileage-Mileage reimbursement is granted to cover the additional automobile expense that employees incur because they are requested to use their automobiles for church or school business. - a.
+The maximum mileage rate paid to employees will be approved by the NADCOM (North American Division Committee) annually. - b.
+The maximum mileage rate for non-employees who do not receive insurance assistance and stipend workers shall not exceed the mileage rate allowed by the Internal Revenue Service.

+c.
+Other Assistance-No other assistance shall be given for automobile expenses unless specifically authorized by NADCOM.